bamos/bamos.github.io/_posts/2014-07-05-mpv-shell-rc.md

 I source [mpv/shellrc.sh][mpv/shellrc.sh] in my zshrc and bashrc files to load the following aliases and functions.
+These are all contained in my [dotfiles][dotfiles] repository on Github.
+Please star the repository if you like the project!

 + `mpvnova` uses `mpv` with no video for audio only.
 + `mpvshuf` uses `mpvnova` and infinitely shuffles.